Project Engineer Salary: Your 2024 Guide

 • Doctorate (8 percent): $89,784

-When it comes to preferred majors, mechanical engineering is the top choice for project engineers, selected by 28 percent of professionals [6].
+When it comes to preferred majors, mechanical project engineers are in demand, with 28 percent of professionals pursuing a degree in mechanical engineering.
 Other popular major options for project engineers include civil and electrical engineering.

-Based on data from Payscale, project engineers specialize in project management, project coordinating, engineering design, and Autodesk AutoCAD, among other technologies.
+Based on data from Payscale, this role often specializes in project management, project coordinating, engineering design, and Autodesk AutoCAD, among other technologies.

-Here is a salary breakdown based on the skills that project engineers have [1]:
+Here is a salary breakdown based on key skills [3]:

 Certification